 A dusty, stifling summer.
 The lake lay as still as the air.
-I watched as a swan approached from afar—a white speck in the boiled blue of the sky.
-It landed in a fury of water spray, swam purposefully towards the elevated dock, and ferociously pecked at my trainer in the hope of getting some bread.
+A swan approached from afar—a white speck in the boiled blue of the sky.
+It landed in a fury of water spray, swam purposefully toward the elevated dock, and ferociously pecked at my trainer in the hope of getting some bread.

 “Sally, come!
 Your uncle’s here!”

 I looked up the hill at our white house surrounded by the rusty yellow of the sun-beaten grass.
 I didn’t want to go up there.

 “Sally, come on, now!
 Your uncle has something important to tell you!”

-My uncle always had something important to tell me when he stayed over.
+My uncle had always something important to tell me when he stayed over.
 Usually, he confided in me at night.
-It was always so important and so secret that he never wanted my mother to know about it.
+It was so important and so secret that he never wanted my mother to know about it.

 I ignored my mother’s calls and turned back to the swan.
 I fed it some bread.

 My uncle came down the path and put a hand on my shoulder.
 “Don’t you want to say hello to your uncle?”

 I stared down at him in amazement and then turned to find the swan.
 It was again a mere white speck in the distance, flapping its long, long wings to somewhere far away from here.